lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/Large_Batch_Training_of_Convolutional_Networks.md

 - When $\lambda$ is large, the update $\lVert \lambda * \nabla L(\omega_t)\rVert$can become larger than $\omega$, and this can cause the divergence.
 This makes the initial phase of training highly sensitive to the weight initialization and to initial LR.
 - The paper found that the ratio the L2-norm of weights and gradients $\lVert \omega \rVert/\lVert \nabla L(\omega) \rVert$  varies significantly between weights and biases, and between different layers.
-- The ratio is high during the initial phase, and it is rapidly decrease after few epochs.
+- The ratio is high during the initial phase, and it rapidly decreases after a few epochs.

 ![](images/f2.png)